jasonlaska/spherecluster/README.md

     Much like the Gaussian distribution is parameterized by mean and variance, the [von Mises Fisher distribution](https://en.wikipedia.org/wiki/Von_Mises%E2%80%93Fisher_distribution) has a _mean direction_ `$\mu$` and a _concentration parameter_ `$\kappa$`.
 Each point `$x_i$` drawn from the vMF distribution lives on the surface of the unit hypersphere `$\S^{N-1}$` (i.e., `$\|x_i\|_2 = 1$`) as does the mean direction `$\|\mu\|_2 = 1$`.
 Larger `$\kappa$` leads to a more concentrated cluster of points.

     If we model our data as a [mixture](https://en.wikipedia.org/wiki/Mixture_model) of von Mises Fisher distributions, we have an additional _weight_ parameter `$\alpha$` for each distribution in the mixture.
-We can estimate the mixture parameters via expectation-maximization (EM) and cluster our data accordingly.
+The movMF algorithms estimate the mixture parameters via expectation-maximization (EM) enabling us to cluster data accordingly.

     - soft-movMF

         Estimates the real-valued posterior on each example for each class.
+This enables a _soft clustering_ in the sense that we have a probability of cluster membership for each data point.

     - hard-movMF